Formed in Beirut, The Trials of Cato returned to the UK in 2016 and set to performing tirelessly up and

-Their debut album ‘Hide and Hair’ won Best Album of the Year in 2019 at the BBC 2 Folk Awards.
+Music, and won Best Album at the 2019 BBC Radio 2 Folk Awards.